mptyl/bacopilot/prompts/Prompt Templates/Stakeholders/Test Predefined Stakeholders Question Prompt.md

 /draft : With the data gathered until now, produce an in-depth aggregation of all the information acquired.
 Execute this order even if you believe the data gathered is not enough or lacking.

 /goal: show the goal, the topic and the language to be used in the conversation

+After all questions have been asked and answered, or if the /end command is given, generate a final document based on the human responses.

+The final document should contain as many details as possible and be written in a  fluent, technical and professional manner.

+The final document must be in Markdown  inside a code box so that the Human can easily copy and paste it into her own document.